AlexandriaDAO/core/README.md

 Premium features are paid with the app-native UCG wallet.
 These will be autonomous nano payments in $ICP and potentially other hard assets like $ckBTC.

-4 actions require payment.
+4 actions require payment:

-Semantic search results, charged per result.
+- Semantic search results, charged per result.
-AI functions, charged per 1k-tokens of the given model.
+- AI functions, charged per 1k-tokens of the given model.
-Royalties on NFT Trading, of course.
+- Royalties on NFT Trading, of course.
-Minting NFTs, charged based on file size (.epub).
+- Minting NFTs, charged based on file size (.epub).

 New users will receive a 0.1 ICP sign-up bonus which should be plenty to get them going as the price of such actions is in the fractions of a penny.
 Read access to all data, including posts and Ebooks themselves, is always free.

 The revenue from these actions will either go to the NFT owner as a reward or the UncensoredGreats Team.
 Later, this team share is aimed at being distributed as revenue to DAO Stakers and the Cycles Wallets that pay for computation.

-Semantic Search: 40% Team / 60% NFT Owner.
+- Semantic Search: 40% Team / 60% NFT Owner.
-Fees on AI Functions: 60% Team / 40% NFT Owner.
+- Fees on AI Functions: 60% Team / 40% NFT Owner.
-Ebook NFT trading: 5% Team / 95% NFT Owner.
+- Ebook NFT trading: 5% Team / 95% NFT Owner.
-Cost to Mint Ebook NFTs: 100% to Team.
+- Cost to Mint Ebook NFTs: 100% to Team.

+The Team will be responsible for the payment for hosting all this data and platform upkeep while the project is in the Beta (centralized) phase.
+All team revenue allocations and expenses are aimed going completely to the DAO after this phase.

 There is a TBD DAO mechanism for retroactive pay to all authors who’ve had their books pirated, so they can reclaim whatever money was earned from their book, as well as ownership of that book.